 Many web pages have content you don't need, such as ads, but which still use CPU resources to display its contents (see the plugin section below).
 Some extensions allow you to hide bothering content:

-- Adblock Plus allows you to hide ads on websites.
+- Adblock Plus and uBlock Origin allow you to hide ads on websites.